What is an email parser?

 An email parser is a software tool that converts a raw email into a readable format.
 There are actually two main categories of email parsers.
-First, email MIME parsers decode raw emails into a readable text format.
-And second, email content parsers convert content of emails into structured data.
+First, low-level email MIME parsers decode raw emails into a readable text format.
+And second, high-level email content parsers convert content of emails into structured data.
 Structured data is a data format with structural meaning, i.e. understandable by a machine.
 Structured data can usually be visualized in Excel or used as input of another software (as part of an automated business workflow for instance).

 We'll get into more details about email parsers.
 But first...

 Wait, maybe what pulled you off in the first place was the word "parser".

 So what is a parser ?